gerryburtenshaw/GildedRose/README.md

 Included are 3 levels of testing:

 1. *UnitTest* : GildedRoseTests visual studion project as part of the solution.
 Utilizes the Microsoft.VisualStudio.QualityTools.UnitTestFramework and can be investigated and ran using Visual Studio's Test Explorer
-2. *Integration* : http://localhost/sandbox.html provides a sample usage of the API in an integrated environment (webpage)
+2. *Integration* : http://localhost:50171/playpen.html provides a sample usage of the API in an integrated environment (webpage) and manual testing
-3. *Continuous Integration* : http://localhost/autotestapi.html runs and reports on some automatic integration tests and also provides example Javascript usage of the GildedRose JS module.
+3. *Continuous Integration* : http://localhost:50171/autotestapi.html runs and reports on some automatic integration tests and also provides example Javascript usage of the GildedRose JS module.

 NOTE: The web UI and behaviour is by no means complete (or pretty) but, rather, strives to illustrate concepts and ideas.